graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

     schedulable one, as given by the `max_scheduler_lookahead_depth` and `max_scheduler_search_space_size` options described above.
 It attempts
     to look through areas of high liveness.
+   * ``ShortestPath``, which schedules the graph giving priority to the shortest path to the root.

 See the documentation in :ref:`api-section` for more details.